sunnypilot/sunnypilot/README.md

 ### Driving Enhancement
 * [**Modified Assistive Driving Safety (MADS)**](#modified-assistive-driving-safety-mads) - sunnypilot Automatic Lane Centering (ALC) and Adaptive Cruise Control (ACC) / Smart Cruise Control (SCC) can be engaged independently of each other
+  * This feature is enabled by default and can be disabled in settings
 * [**Dynamic Lane Profile (DLP)**](#dynamic-lane-profile-dlp) - Dynamically switch lane profile base on lane recognition confidence
 * [**Enhanced Speed Control**](#enhanced-speed-control) - Utilizes data from vision or OpenStreetMap to achieve dynamic speed control without user's intervention
   * Vision-based Turn Speed Control (VTSC)